dlab-berkeley/Python-Fundamentals/README.md

 [![Datahub](https://img.shields.io/badge/launch-datahub-blue)](https://dlab.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fdlab-berkeley%2FPython-Fundamentals-Revamp&urlpath=lab%2Ftree%2FPython-Fundamentals-Revamp%2F) [![Binder](http://mybinder.org/badge.svg)](LINK)

-This repository contains the materials for D-Lab’s Python Fundamentals workshop.
+This repository contains the materials for D-Lab’s Python Fundamentals I and II workshops.
 No prior experience with Python is required.

 ## Workshop Goals

-This three-part interactive workshop series is your complete introduction to programming Python for people with little or no previous programming experience.
+This interactive workshop series is your complete introduction to programming Python for people with little or no previous programming experience.
 By the end of the series, you will be able to apply your knowledge of basic principles of programming and data manipulation to a real-world social science application.

 Each of the parts is divided into a lecture-style coding walkthrough interrupted by challenge problems, discussions of the solutions, and breaks.
 Instructors and TAs are dedicated to engaging you in the classroom and answering questions in plain language.